nx-lr/protea/readme.md

 ### Overview

-Protea is both a programming language and a framework targeting the JavaScript ecosystem, optimized for building, testing and deploying cross-platform applications using only a single programming language.
+Protea is both a programming language and a framework targeting the JavaScript ecosystem, optimized for developing applications and libraries using only a single programming language.
 It is heavily inspired by Scala, Rust, Go, Python, ReasonML and the React framework.

 ### Syntax Overview